marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> diameters = calc_diameters(areas)
 ```

 In the example above, the only parameter declared within the parenthesis are the variable containing the areas of the grain profiles previously loaded in the variable named ```areas```.
-In some cases, we need to correct the perimeter of the grain profiles (Fig. 5).
+In some cases, we will need to correct the perimeter of the grain profiles (Fig. 5).
 For this, just add the following parameter within the parentheses:

 ```python
 >>> diameters = calc_diameters(areas, addPerimeter = 0.05)